-LOOKING FOR PROOF OF BOONE'S MASONIC AFFILIATION
+LOOKING FOR PROOF OF BOONE'S AND CROCKETT'S MASONIC AFFILIATION

-Conspicuously absent from the many writings during and immediately following the lives of Boone and Crockett is any mention of either man being a Freemason.
+Conspicuously absent from the many writings during and immediately following the lives of both Boone and Crockett is any mention of either man being a Freemason.
 There is no known record of either man being initiated.
 It is known through historical accounts that Boone was associated with many men who are confirmed to have been Freemasons, as was Crockett.
-The behavior of both men corresponded with the principles and tenets of Masonry; however, that characteristic cannot alone be accepted as a standard of proof that any man is a member of the fraternity.
+And the behavior of both men corresponded with the principles and tenets of Masonry, but that characteristic alone cannot be accepted as a standard of proof that any man is a member of the fraternity.

 Boone lived in Virginia, North Carolina, Kentucky, and Missouri, and traveled in Maryland and other vicinities where Masonic lodges were chartered at the time.
-His father, Squire Boone, largely because of a so-called Masonic symbol on his gravestone, is written about as if he was a Freemason based on that alone.
+His father, Squire Boone - largely because of a so-called Masonic symbol on his gravestone - is written about as if he was a Freemason based on that alone.